TritonDataCenter/sdc-headnode/README.md

 By default, the build artefacts sourced for inclusion in the headnode installation media are from the _master_ branch of their respective source repository.
-[Mountain Gorilla][mg] includes the branch in names of the build artefact directories and files.
+These build artefacts include the branch name in their file and directory names.

 The default branch may be overridden by specifying the `"bits-branch"` key.
 The build branch for an individual zone or file may be overriden by specifying